AbisheakJacob/Crew_Scheduling/README.md

 7. Web Scrapping Bot
 8. Pyomo implementation

-The initial fine-tuning of the model has resulted in 5x increase in the speed of the model, significant reduction in memory usage.
+The initial fine-tuning of the model has resulted in 40% decrease in computational time, significant reduction in memory usage.

 # Streamlit for Web Application